wangfowen/owenwangdotcom/_posts/2013-10-18-overpaid-syndrome.md

 residual effects.
 I'm in school again, but it's not quite back to the ramen life.
 Future-hours are now completely imaginary, yet I can still think in that fashion.
-If I get cheated out of a buck or two, or I don't do quite as well as I hoped on an exam, life moves on.
-I can spend my time on better things than freaking out and getting upset.
-I no longer stress as much about the little things and am overall happier because of it.
-My friends and I still try to have adventures when we can as well.
+If I get cheated out of a buck or two, or I don't do quite as well as I hoped on an exam, life moves on. __I can spend my time on better things than freaking out and getting upset over the little things.
+I no longer stress as much and am overall happier because of it.__ My friends and I still try to have adventures when we can as well.
 We call it "bringing back the Cali".
 I may not have the money to blow on ski trips anymore, but many of the wonders in life are free or cheap.
 Hiking, for example, can be done on a budget practically anywhere